MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 ## Create a library share for logging

-1. Optionally create a file share in the VMM library to keep diagnostic logs.
+1. Optionally [create a file share](../manage/manage-library-add-files.md) in the VMM library to keep diagnostic logs.
 2. Ensure that the share can be accessed by the network controller.
 The network controller accesses the share to store diagnostic information.
 Note the credentials for the account that will have write access to the share.

-## Set up host groups and hosts
+## Set up host groups

 1. [Create a dedicated host group](../manage/manage-compute-host-groups.md) for Hyper-V hosts that will be managed by SDN.
 2. Make sure Hyper-V hosts are running Windows Server 2016.